While countless cases become public, many survivors of campus sexual assault still fight for closure outside the spotlight.

 “Universities are worried about what they look like.
 I think that’s ultimately what it comes down to.”

 Lucia Lorenzi is one of the scholars on the expert panel that advised on UBC’s new policy.“I think there’s always a reluctance to change,” shared Lorenzi.
-“Universities are worried about what they look like.
-I think that’s ultimately what it comes down to.
-What corporations and alumni and prospective students will think about the campus.”
+“Ultimately I think it comes down to universities being worried about what they look like, and what corporations and alumni and prospective students will think about the campus.”

 The temptation to airbrush a school’s image can be a difficult one to dismiss, particularly when assault statistics can determine enrolment and profit.

-Nine months after the implementation of Policy 131, new cases continue to emerge that highlight the need for continuous policy development.
-Students must continue to talk about these issues outside of the spotlight.
-They must challenge universities to examine outdated and ineffective legislation through systems like the Human Rights Code.
+Over a year after the implementation of Policy 131, and cases continue to emerge that highlight the need for continuous policy development.
+The responsibility often falls on students to keep talking about these issues once the spotlight is gone, and to challenge universities to examine outdated and ineffective legislation through systems like the Human Rights Code.

 “I wish for no future victim to go through what I have had to go through…”